tomcanham/go-todo-sample/README.md

 To run the stack, you can simply run `docker compose up`.
 However, for the first run, you'll need to run database migrations using the `migrate` tool (https://github.com/golang-migrate/migrate).

+Note: for demonstration purposes, there is also an ASP.Net Core 8 API server backend.
+I'll add docs for building this in the future.

 First, start the DB service in the Compose stack with the following command:

 ```